transentis/bptk_py_tutorial/index.md

 ## Main Features

--   The BPTK-Py framework supports System Dynamics models in XMILE Format, native SD models and native Agent-based models.
+-   The BPTK-Py framework supports System Dynamics models in XMILE Format, native SD models using the SD DSL and native Agent-based models.
 You can also build hybrid SD-ABM-Models natively in Python.
 -   The objective of the framework is to let the modeller concentrate on building simulation models by providing a seamless interface for managing model settings and scenarios and for plotting simulation